-20.2.4.1.
-Environment Protection and Biodiversity Conservation Act 1999
+20.2.4.1 Environment Protection and Biodiversity Conservation Act 1999

 The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) provides a legal framework for the protection of matters of national environmental significance.
 These matters include World Heritage properties, National Heritage places and Commonwealth Heritage places.
 The EPBC Act also provides for the protection of the environment generally, where actions are undertaken by the Commonwealth or on Commonwealth land.
+The environment in this context includes the heritage values of a place.